Looking for the top Canadian lithium stocks? These TSX- and TSXV-listed stocks have seen the biggest year-to-date gains so far in 2021.

 Securities Disclosure: I, Priscila Barrera, hold no direct investment interest in any company mentioned in this article.

-Editorial Disclosure: E3 Metals and Rock Tech Lithium are clients of the Investing News Network.
+Editorial Disclosure: Rock Tech Lithium is a client of the Investing News Network.
 This article is not paid-for content.